Late 90s: the beginning

 With my first laptop, an Acer Aspire 3000.

 When I started Funcional, I bought my first laptop, an Acer Aspire 3000 with a 1.8 GHz AMD Sempron 3000+.
 It was my daily driver for years, and later it became my wife’s laptop for a long time as well.
 I remember running Windows XP on it and being able to use Flash, Photoshop, and do general web development without any issues.
-When it finally became outdated, I sold it on Mercado Livre.

 2009 to 2015: AWS, Ruby and latent semantic analysis

-Ocapi Lab in my appartment (2011).
+Ocapi Lab in my apartment (2011).

 In 2009, with an ambitious business plan, some seed investment and two new partners, I took the team from Funcional and founded a new company.
 Ocapi was born.
 We developed an ad server with dynamic creatives that read page content and displayed products contextually related to it.
 The secret sauce was the use of latent semantic analysis over Wikipedia content to calculate weights and establish relationships between web page content and product descriptions.
 To process the Wikipedia dump I had three local servers, one i5 with 16GB of RAM and two i3 with 12GB of RAM.